Multiple Addictions: Mixing Alcohol With Pills

 Alcohol may also increase the effectiveness of some pills or make them completely ineffective.
 It’s also known that the presence of alcohol in your body can make whatever drugs you’re taking toxic to your system.

-You may be thinking mixing pills with alcohol is something everybody does, and to an extent that is true for some people.
+You may be thinking mixing pills with alcohol is something everybody does, and to an extent, that is true for some people.
 Having multiple addictions is certainly not uncommon, but many people don’t realize what they are risking.
 The National Institute on Alcohol Abuse and Alcoholism (NIH) has stated alcohol-drug interactions could be a factor in at least a quarter of all emergency room admissions, with an unknown number of less-obvious interactions being unrecorded or unnoticed.
+If you are stuck in the grips of addiction, do not hesitate, reach out to our rehab for multiple addictions in Florida and learn how we can help you begin your journey towards a new life!

 The elderly are particularly at risk of combining the two due to their likelihood of taking pills for health concerns.
 In fact, according to NIH, the older population is responsible for taking between 25 to 30 percent of all prescribed medications.